 The key is to immediately extract the lessons because, in my opinion, life is easier if you believe in God.

-So for me having a strong faith in God and knowing that a higher power is always working for my benefit means that God’s fingerprints are on every experience, even if it’s buried like gold, I can just dig it up.
+…Having a strong faith in God and knowing that a higher power is always working for my benefit means that God’s fingerprints are on every experience, even if it’s buried like gold, I can just dig it up.

 ZD: A major part of your brand includes your “audio vision board” podcast where you’re simply yet powerfully reciting positive affirmations to empower your listeners.
 How do you balance having a happy, uplifting brand during the times where you’re having a bad day?